iliyan-kostov9/aws-python-cdk-code-example/README.md

 In order for us to deploy any resources to our AWS profile, our local machine needs to authenticate and authorize to AWS.
 There are 2 approaches to tackle that:

 1. AWS SSO
-Prerequisite: your accout needs to have IAM Identity Center enabled
+Prerequisite: your account needs to have IAM Identity Center enabled

 2. Creating a new user for programmatic access
 Prerequisite: you need to have `iam:CreateUser` permission in your account, if you simply only have root (admin) account, then you have more than enough  access to satisfy this requirement